pfahlr/pfahlr.github.io/docs/basic-operation-astro-static-site-generator/index.md

 <style> @import url(https://pfahlr.github.io/default.css); </style>

+# Basic content administration operation of a site built using astro static site generator

 Once configured, an AstroJS website only involves a small amount of technical skill.
 It should be entirely possible for someone with minimal experience with the command line, html and CSS to maintain a website.
 I will attempt to outline the parts that require continuous maintenance.

 ## Checking out and running a development instance